 Voted faculty of the year by the MBA class of 2009

-Boston Redevelopment Authority (BRA) Corridor-wide Advisory Group for the Fairmount Indigo Planning Initiative - Boston, MA
+Board Member, Boston Redevelopment Authority (BRA) Corridor-wide Advisory Group for the Fairmount Indigo Planning Initiative - Boston, MA

-Advisory Board, New England Clean Energy Council - Boston, MA
+Board of Advisors, New England Clean Energy Council - Boston, MA